 Group L Overview

-Group L at the 2026 World Cup brings together four teams with very different profiles and expectations.
+The last of the 12 groups at the 2026 World Cup, Group L, brings together four teams with very different profiles and expectations.
 England arrive as clear favourites, Croatia come with genuine pedigree, and Ghana and Panama represent the kind of unpredictable wildcard threat that can disrupt the best-laid plans at any World Cup.

 England are making their 17th World Cup appearance and will be hoping to convert their qualification form into a deep tournament run.
 They won the World Cup as hosts in 1966 and have finished fourth on two separate occasions, in 1990 and 2018.
 Their record coming into this tournament is difficult to argue with.

-Croatia are no strangers to performing on the grandest stage.
-They have appeared at multiple World Cups since gaining independence and have delivered podium finishes more than once.
+Croatia are no strangers to performing on the grandest stage either.
+They have appeared at multiple World Cups since gaining independence and delivered podium finishes more than once.
 Ghana and Panama, meanwhile, both arrive having topped their respective qualifying groups, which gives them some momentum heading into a difficult task.

 World Cup 2026 Group L Predictions: The Verdict